patchew-project/qemu/docs/about/build-platforms.rst

 Linux OS, macOS, FreeBSD, NetBSD, OpenBSD
 -----------------------------------------

-The project aims to support the most recent major version at all times.
-Support for the previous major version will be dropped 2 years after the new major version is released or when the vendor itself drops support, whichever comes first.
+The project aims to support the most recent major version at all times for up to four years after its initial release.
+Support for the previous major version will be dropped one years after the new major version is released or when the vendor itself drops support, whichever comes first.
 In this context, third-party efforts to extend the lifetime of a distro are not considered, even when they are endorsed by the vendor (eg. Debian LTS);
 the same is true of repositories that contain packages backported from later releases (e.g. Debian backports).
 Within each major release, only the most